CurtisKil/toDoList/README.md

 ## Description

-A landing page that is split vertically down the middle with two choices to click on.
-Whenever one side is hovered on that one side will stretch out to 75% of the screen.
+A todo list that dynamically generates your todos into a list when you enter each one.
+It also allows the user to left click to complete a todo and right click to delete a todo

 ## Demo